The TruEnd-procedure: Treating trailing zero-valued balances in credit data: Illustrating the TruEnd-procedure using real-world data

 In principle, the prevalence of any phenomenon depends on the definition thereof.
 Likewise, the portfolio-wide prevalence of accounts with a TZB-period will also depend on the exact definition of a "small balance" used in isolating such TZB-periods, i.e., the candidate $b$-values.
-Given a particular $b$-value, recall the decision function $Z_{it}(B_{it}, b)$ from \autoref{eq:TZB_Decide} that indicates at time $t$ whether account $i$ is in its TZB-period or not; i.e., the respective value 1 or 0.
-We aggregate these values for each $i$ by taking the maximum over $t$, whereafter these aggregates are denoted as $Z_i(\boldsymbol{B}_i,b)$ given each balance vector $\boldsymbol{B}_i$.
-These account-level TZB-indicators form a sample of size $N$ from which the so-called \textit{TZB-prevalence rate} can be estimated at the portfolio-level.
-Expressed as $\sum_i{ Z_i(\boldsymbol{B}_i,b) / N }$, we graph the resulting TZB-prevalence rate in \autoref{fig:TZB_Prevalence} across the same $b$-values using $\mathcal{D}_f$.
+Given a particular $b$-value, recall the decision function $Z_{it}(B_{it}, b)$ from \autoref{eq:TZB_Decide} that indicates at time $t$ whether account $i$ is in its TZB-period or not.
+We aggregate these 0/1-values for each $i$ by taking the maximum over $t$, whereafter these aggregates are denoted as $Z_i(\boldsymbol{B}_i,b)$ given each balance vector $\boldsymbol{B}_i$.
+These account-level TZB-indicators form a sample of size $N'$ from which the \textit{TZB-prevalence rate} can be estimated at the portfolio-level.
+Expressed as $\sum_i{ Z_i(\boldsymbol{B}_i,b) / N' }$, we graph the resulting TZB-prevalence rate in \autoref{fig:TZB_Prevalence} across the same $b$-values for both datasets.
 Evidently, TZB-prevalence increases rapidly as $b$ increases, though its slope flattens progressively for points beyond the optimal $b^*$-policy.
-With a range of approximately 15-28\%, overall TZB-prevalence is remarkably sensitive to the choice of $b$, especially when considering that TZB-prevalence almost doubles when comparing the extremities.
-The optimal $b^*$-policy itself yields a TZB-prevalence rate of 23\% for $\mathcal{D}_f$, which remains practically unchanged at 22.7\% for the smaller dataset $\mathcal{D}_s$.
-Almost a quarter of the portfolio's accounts are therefore afflicted with this pernicious TZB-error, which would have likely remained undetected if not for applying the TruEnd-procedure.
+With a range of approximately 15-28\% for mortgages (and 17.5-40\% for credit cards), the overall TZB-prevalence is remarkably sensitive to the choice of $b$.
+This is especially true when considering that the TZB-prevalence effectively doubles when comparing the extremities.
+The optimal $b^*$-policy itself yields a TZB-prevalence rate of 23\% for mortgages and 27.2\% for credit cards.
+About a quarter of each portfolio's accounts are therefore afflicted with this pernicious TZB-error, which would have likely remained undetected if not for applying the TruEnd-procedure.